gvwilson/thirdbit/teaching/community.md

 ### Meetings, Meetings, Meetings

-Knowing how to run a meeting efficiently is *the* core skills of community organizers; knowing how to take part in someone else's meeting is just as important, but gets far less attention.
-(As a colleague once said, everyone offers leadership training, nobody offers followership training.)
-The most important rules for making meetings efficient are:
+Knowing how to run a meeting efficiently is *the* core skills of community organizers.
+(Knowing how to take part in someone else's meeting is just as important, but gets far less attention–as a colleague once said, everyone offers leadership training, nobody offers followership training.)
+The most important rules for making meetings efficient are not secret, but are rarely followed:

 1.  *Decide if there actually needs to be a meeting.* If the only purpose is to share information, have everyone send a brief email